fellMorto/Pathologic-2-Incomplete-Mod-Files/README.md

 This is basically a mod trying to incorporate my fanfiction ideas into game scenarios.
 It's in a very incomplete, uncohesive state right now.

-The main part of this mod is a Diurnal bad ending variant if you turn off Intended Difficulty, plus minor new dialogs.
+The main addition of this mod is a Diurnal bad ending variant if you turn off Intended Difficulty, plus minor new dialogs.
 Wolves also come up a lot (this is honestly kind of a furry autism mod).

 ### Notes:
 * This mod content should appear if you replace the VirtualMachine and dll files